-Other arts thrive as well in Nashville, with its rich map of art museums and galleries, including the stunningly renovated Frist Center for the Visual Arts, a 24,000-square-foot Art Deco facility that once was a U.S. Post Office building.
+Other arts thrive as well in Nashville.
+There are numerous art museums and galleries, including the stunningly renovated Frist Center for the Visual Arts, a 24,000-square-foot Art Deco facility that was once a U.S. Post Office building.
 Local artist Alan LeQuire has his own gallery located under the same roof as his workshop and studio.
-And Cheekwood, once the Maxwell House coffee family’s estate, is open to the public, with 55 acres of botanical gardens, a museum of art and a sculpture trail all nestled in Nashville’s lush green, tree-rich hills.
+And Cheekwood, once the home of the Maxwell House coffee family, is now open to the public with 55 acres of botanical gardens, a museum of art and a sculpture trail all nestled in Nashville’s lush green, tree-rich hills.

 The cuisine in Nashville is as varied as its population.
 It’s a great place to discover the classic Southern plate lunch special, home-style cooking that isn’t concerned with calories or cholesterol.
 A typical offering could include fried chicken, mashed potatoes with gravy, corn bread, string beans cooked with bacon, and a slice of chess pie (sugary goo and crust).
 One of the best places to imbibe is the Elliston Place Soda Shop, which has been there forever and is located on a two-block strip on Elliston Place that includes the iconic music showcase club Exit/In that was featured in Robert Altman’s classic film “Nashville.”

 There are also upscale restaurants that can hold their own with those found in big cities like New York and Los Angeles.
 Try dinner at Watermark, located next to the swanky high-rise condominium development Icon in The Gulch.
 At Watermark, the chef creates seasonal menus where nouvelle cuisine meets Old South.
 Unexpected delights await, like wild boar with grits and North Carolina American red snapper with Georgia white shrimp and a basil emulsion – updated and refined for sophisticated palettes.

 Since Nashville offers such an elegant and eclectic mix of cultural offerings, is downright gorgeous and has no state income tax, it’s an attractive place for millionaires to call home.
 Yet, it’s surprisingly affordable.
-Peruse the property listings in the local real estate guides, and you’ll consider staying for more than just a vacation – especially if you’ve been looking for property in Los Angeles.
+Peruse the property listings in the local real estate guides, and you’ll consider staying for more than just a vacation – especially if you’ve been shopping for a home in Los Angeles.
 In Nashville, a brand-new 4-bedroom, 3-bathroom 3,000-square-foot home on an acre of land goes for under $600,000.
 So once you’ve sampled the food, fun and beauty of this Southern city – and checked out the real estate prices – you’ll be tempted to call Nashville your home too.

 The best time of year for a visit is in spring or fall.
 In the spring, you’ll see wild yellow daffodils blanketing lush green meadows and enjoy the heady scent of honeysuckle blossoms.
 In autumn, the leaves on the bountiful hardwood trees turn brilliant orange and red, clashing against Nashville’s azure skies.

 However, be forewarned.
-All it takes is just one visit to this sweet Southern city, and you’ll be rethinking where you want to call home.
+All it takes is just one visit to this sweet Southern city, and you’ll be thinking about calling Nashville home.